 I want a cell phone:

 Students develop a procedure to select a cell phone based on qualities they think their parents value in a cell phone.
 Students present their solution in writing to a marketing company, who wishes to use the results to market cell phones to parents of elementary students.

 Let's Ride! is a model-eliciting activity that asks students to use pluses and minuses to indicate if eight models of 4-door sedans meet specific standards based on gas mileage, seating capacity, warranty, and type of engine.
 The students then have to rank the cars and indicate their top four choices.

 Lily's Cola TV Commercial:

 In this Model Eliciting Activity, MEA, given a tight budget, students need to find the number of people that can be hired to film a soda commercial.
 Students will make the selection using a table that contains information about two types of extras.
 The union extra earns more money per hour than the non-union extra; however, the non-union extra needs more time to shoot the commercial than the union extra.
 In addition, students will select the design that would be used for the commercial taking into account the area that needs to be covered and the aesthetic factor.

 Lola's Landscaping MEA:

-This Model Eliciting Activity (MEA) asks students to develop a procedure to fit the most amount of plant packages on one sheet of cardboard, using nets and surface area.
+In this Model Eliciting Activity, MEA asks students to develop a procedure to fit the most amount of rectangular prism plant packages on one sheet of cardboard, using nets and surface area.

 In this MEA students will continue to explore and discuss the problems faced when soil is weathered and eroded away.
 Through the activity they will explore one of many solutions to this issue.
 They will also gain more perspective on the importance of considering the choices they make daily and how every choice can and does affect the environment.